tugpoat/NaomiWeb/README.md

 	                                  +------------------+
 Todo
 ----
- * Maybe support multiple endpoints for netbooting?
+ * Break out all database operations into model(s)
+ * Add ability to edit/manually install game entries
+ * Catch exit signals and close everything properly
+ * Create some kind of database manager so I don't have to support this forever or expect users to know SQL
  * Implement job system (loadgame.py).
 Jobs will keep track of threads sending data to a NetDIMM.
+ * Maybe support multiple endpoints for netbooting?
+Could be useful for users with a number of systems, or for running a tournament or something.
  * Unit tests and E2E tests
+ * Set up build pipeline and automatic SD image generation